briatte/srqm/Datasets/README.md

 | `qog2011`		 | Quality of Government				 | 2011							 |
 | `wvs2000`		 | World Values Survey					 | 2000							 |

+Remember to **systematically cite the data source and authors** after retrieving the bibliographic information from the source and formatting it into an academic citation.

 ### Usage commands:

-The Stata commands included at the end of each dataset description require that the `SRQM` folder has been set as the working directory, as explained in its [README](https://github.com/briatte/srqm/blob/master/README.md) file.
+The Stata `use` commands included at the end of each dataset description require that the `SRQM` folder has been set as the working directory, as explained in its [README](https://github.com/briatte/srqm/blob/master/README.md) file.

-Students are encouraged to use the `lookfor` and `lookfor_all` commands to explore the course datasets.
+Students are encouraged to use the `lookfor` and `lookfor_all` commands to explore the course datasets, and to weight the data by using the `syvset` command with the appropriate weight.

 * * *